okechukwu0127/okechukwu0127/README.md

 - Mobile App Developer ☏
 - Frontend Developer 💝
 - Blockchain Programer ₿
-- Previledged to have deploid series of mobile apps to various stores.
+- Privileged to have deployed series of mobile apps to various stores.
 (Android and iOS)
 - Technical Trainer/Writer 🔖
 - Pro-active in nature 🔥
 - To speak in your conference: Send me a [mail](mailto:okechukwu0127@gmail.com)